Martian01/openTeamOneServer/README.md

 Restart Open Team One Server and you're done.
 If you want to migrate the content over to the new DB, save and import a snapshot via the admin tools.

+## SSL Configuration

+Sadly SSL configuration in Java is not as easy as it could be.
+However, Spring Boot offers a fairly easy approach if your requirements are simple.
+For more advanced requirements you are welcome to search the internet.
+The guide I found most helpful for the setup is [DZone: Spring Boot Secured By Let's Encrypt ](https://dzone.com/articles/spring-boot-secured-by-lets-encrypt).

+First of all you need a certificate confirming your domain.
+For test purposes you can sign your own certificate using the java helper called _keytool_.
+For productive use, however, you need a certificate signed by a CA (Certificate Authority) that is trusted by major web browsers.
+Some CAs charge money.
+However, there are free alternatives, like [Let's Encrypt](https://letsencrypt.org/getting-started/).
+Following the guide about [Debian](https://certbot.eff.org/#debianstretch-other) I basically did this:

+	apt-get install certbot
+	certbot certonly --standalone -d <your domain>

+This will generate a bunch of keys and certificates in _/etc/letsencrypt/_.
+Next you need to convert those files into a keystore that Tomcat (the web server embedded in the Spring Boot JAR file) actually understands:

+	cd /etc/letsencrypt/live/<your domain>/
+	openssl pkcs12 -export -in fullchain.pem -inkey privkey.pem -out keystore.p12 -name <your alias> -CAfile chain.pem -caname root

+You will be asked to set a password.
+Finally, you enter your details in the _application.properties_ file:

+	server.port=8443
+	security.require-ssl=true
+	server.ssl.key-store=/path/to/keystore.p12
+	server.ssl.key-store-password=yourKeyStorePassword
+	server.ssl.keyStoreType=PKCS12
+	server.ssl.keyAlias=yourAlias

+After restarting the server you can access it via HTTPS.
+If you need both HTTP and HTTPS access at the same time, configuration is a little harder.
+Check out the web tutorials for that.

 ## Server Deployment

 There is a number of options for the deployment of Spring Boot applications.
 Read about them in the blog article [Deploying Spring Boot Applications](https://spring.io/blog/2014/03/07/deploying-spring-boot-applications).

-One of the most simple deployment option is to build a JAR file that can be executed anywhere.
+One of the most simple deployment options is to build a JAR file that can be executed anywhere.
 You simply call the Maven wrapper in the project root directory like this:

 	$ ./mvnw package